cormullion/cormullion.github.io/pages/2020-07-26-JuliaMono.md

 │ 10  │ sample 10      │ ▁▇▄▂▅▃▇▁▇▇▆▄▇▅▄▂▄▅▄ │
 ```

-(Can you spot the little used and sadly mathematically-unsupported "times" character?)
+(Can you spot the little used and sadly mathematically-unsupported “times” (×) character?)

+For a comparison of JuliaMono with other math-capable monospaced fonts, visit [mono-math.netlify.app](https://mono-math.netlify.app), which shows how Unicode math symbols look.

-JuliaMono is quite greedy[^greedy], and contains a lot of Unicode glyphs.
+JuliaMono is quite greedy[^greedy], and contains quite a few Unicode glyphs.

 ~~~<img src="/assets/images/juliamono/barchart.svg" width="100%" alt="silly barchart"> ~~~